spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 If your project lives within a group, then the namespace should be set to the group slug that the project is within.
 For example, if you have `project-a` within `group-1` the namespace would be `group-1`.
 When using subgroups, you will also need to include these within your namespace references.

-GitLab provides a [Namespaces API](https://docs.gitlab.com/ee/api/namespaces.html)which you can use to find information about your project's namespace.
+GitLab provides a [Namespaces API](https://docs.gitlab.com/ee/api/namespaces.html){: rel="nofollow"} which you can use to find information about your project's namespace.
 The `full_url` attribute value is what you'll want to reference as this namespace for a given project.

 ## Spacelift in GitLab